MichaelBell/tt03-hovalaag/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

+# HOVALAAG CPU for Tiny Tapeout.
+Maybe.

+HOVALAAG is an assembler programming game.
+[HovalaagCPU](https://github.com/MichaelBell/HovalaagCPU) is a Verilog implementation of the CPU from the game

+Can we make the CPU a physical reality?

 # What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!